-21.3 Approval of Authorization to Return to Canada (IMM 1203B)
+21.3.
+Approval of the Authorization to Return to Canada form [IMM 1203B]

-For both permanent resident and temporary resident applicants, officers are to record the approval of an authorization to return to Canada on an IMM 1203B.
-In the case of an office abroad, only an officer in charge of a visa office can sign an IMM 1203B and make the required entry in CAIPS notes.
+For both permanent resident and temporary resident applicants, officers are to record the approval of an authorization to return to Canada on an IMM 1203B form.
+In the case of an office abroad, only an officer in charge of a visa office can sign an IMM 1203B form and make the required entry in the Computer-Assisted Immigration Processing System (CAIPS) notes.

-Officers are to inform applicants that they must present the IMM 1203B at a port of entry.
+Officers are to inform applicants that they must present the IMM 1203B form at a port of entry.

-When completing the IMM 1203B, officers must be sure to check the appropriate box pertaining to either permanent or temporary residents.
+When completing the IMM 1203B form, officers must be sure to check the appropriate box pertaining to either permanent or temporary residents.
 Officers are to make two copies of the original and give the original to the applicant.
 One copy must be sent to the office that removed the applicant from Canada.
-The second copy must be sent to Quality Assurance, Operations (BIO), Information Management and Technologies Branch (BID), CIC NHQ, with a Mailing Details and Acknowledgement form (IMM 1118B) to confirm receipt.
+The second copy must be sent to Quality Assurance, Operations, Information Management and Technologies Branch, IRCC NHQ, with a Mailing Details and Acknowledgement form [IMM 1118B] to confirm receipt.

-22 Procedure: Admissibility on humanitarian and compassionate grounds
+22. Procedure: admissibility on humanitarian and compassionate grounds

-The requirement that persons apply for and obtain a permanent resident visa outside Canada remains basic to IRPA.
+The requirement that persons apply for and obtain a permanent resident visa outside Canada remains basic to the IRPA.
 Circumstances may exist, however, where the requirement to apply for a visa from outside Canada may cause undue hardship for the applicant.